mildshield14/MedSync/README.md

 ## Deploying the project to Heroku

-Using resources for this example app counts towards your usage.
+Using resources for this app counts towards your usage.
 [Delete your app](https://devcenter.heroku.com/articles/heroku-cli-commands#heroku-apps-destroy) and [database](https://devcenter.heroku.com/articles/heroku-postgresql#removing-the-add-on) as soon as you are done experimenting to control costs.

 ### Deploy on Heroku [Cedar](https://devcenter.heroku.com/articles/generations#cedar)